mathursam/fixorchestra/Concepts-Part1-MessageStructures.md

 A repeating group is like a component, but a repeating group can have multiple instances when sent on the wire.
 For example, the `Parties` group can carry data for multiple parties to a transaction.
 (Most repeating group names end in "Grp" but this one is an exception.)

-When sent on the wire in tag value encoding, the instances of a repeating group are preceeded by a counter to inform a message decoder how many instances to parse.
+When sent on the wire in TagValue encoding, the instances of a repeating group are preceeded by a counter to inform a message decoder how many instances to parse.
 The counter is a field of a special datatype called `NumInGroup`, in essence a cardinal number.
 The only difference between a repeating group definition and a component is the addition of `<numInGroup>` element to specify the tag of the group counter.
 Otherwise, it contains the same field, component and nested group reference formats.

 Here's a simplified definition of the Parties group with its NumInGroup tag.